 Now that you are familiar with the operating structure of the diamond industry, how can you buy a diamond with the least markup possible?

-Our strong recommendation would be that you buy a diamond online because they naturally have lower overhead cost and can afford to sell you a diamond for a much lower markup.
-Companies like Petra Gems especially are more competitive because we have a very lean operation and do not advertise as heavily as say Blue Nile and James Allen so we can afford to make our markup as low as 5-6% with a wire transaction (it is slightly higher with a credit transaction because 2-3% of the total payment goes to the credit card company).
+Our strong recommendation would be to buy your diamond online because they naturally have lower overhead costs and can afford to sell you a diamond for a much lower markup.
+Companies like Blue Nile are especially competitive because we have incredibly lean operations and high purchasing power.

-The seven most important factors that affect the price of a diamond and that you should be familiar with include:
+The seven most important factors that influence the price of a diamond and that you should be familiar with include:

-The shape of a diamond – for example, in order to cut a round diamond, you need a bigger rough diamond to cut a 1ct. round than you do to cut a 1ct. princess cut diamond – the diameter of the round is roughly 6.4mm whereas the diameter of a 1ct princess cut is 5.5mm on average.
+- Shape: For example, you need a bigger rough diamond to cut a 1ct. round diamond than you do to cut a 1ct. princess-cut diamond.
+The diameter of the round is roughly 6.4mm, whereas that of a 1ct princess cut is 5.5mm on average.

-The carat weight of the diamond – the larger the diamond, the higher the price.
-However, please not that scarcity plays a big role in this as well.
-For example, 2 carat diamond would be 3 times the price of a 1 carat because bigger diamonds are scarcer than small diamonds and are therefore much more expensive.
+- Carat: The larger the diamond, the higher the price.
+For example, a 2-carat diamond would be three times the price of a 1-carat because bigger diamonds are scarcer than smaller ones and are much more expensive.

-The color of a diamond – the less color a diamond has in white diamonds, the more expenses.
-Color range is from D-Z and D-F are considered colorless diamonds.
-G-J are near colorless and are very good options for people with budget constraints.
+- Color: The less color a diamond has, the more expensive it will be.
+Color ranges from D-Z, and D-F are considered colorless.
+G-J are near colorless and are excellent options for people with budget constraints.

-Fluorescence also affects the price of a diamond – it is an invisible glow that diamonds might emit under ultraviolet rays such as the sun and certain UV lights.
-They range from none to very strong blue.
+- Fluorescence is an invisible glow that diamonds might emit under ultraviolet rays, such as the sun and certain UV lights.
+They range from no blue to very strong blue.

-Finally, the seventh important factor in a diamond that affect the price of the stone is the certification/grading of the stone.
-Labs such as the Gemological Institute of America are very reliable and consistent in their grading and therefore stones graded by them will reflect that factor in their prices.
-On the other hand, there are many shady labs that you should avoid.
-Our advice would be to always buy a stone that comes with a high quality grading report like that of GIA or AGSL (the American Gems Society Laboratories).
+- Certification: The seventh important factor in a diamond that affects its price is certification/grading.
+Labs like the Gemological Institute of America are reliable and consistent in their grading; therefore, their graded stones will reflect that factor in their prices.
+On the other, there are many shady labs that you should avoid.
+Our advice would always be to buy a stone that comes with a high-quality grading report from GIA or AGSL (the American Gem Society Laboratories).

-Please to do not hesitate to contact us if you have questions and make sure to compare diamond prices in our diamond filter page.
-We published hundreds of thousands of diamonds from thousands of dealers in one central location.
+Please do not hesitate to contact us if you have questions and compare our diamond prices.